matfish2/craft-activity-log/README.md

                 return 'cvv';
          }

-        return false;
+        // Don't add any key to the list return false;
       }
+]
 ```

 ### Pruning Data

 You can prune (delete) data before that last X days using the following console command: